Siamo sulla stada alla citta natale di mio nonno, Monteverde. Da Napoli e’ lontano tre ore di macchina sull’ autostrada (161 km) o (100 miglia).

 Carmela took us to the cemetery to locate the vault, which was next to her father, Donato.
 There, together the Russo brothers rested.

-One of graces in these situations is that when I arrived home, I spoke with Aunt Lonnie, my Dad’s sister, and showed her photographs.
+One of the graces in these situations is that when I arrived home, I spoke with Aunt Lonnie, my Dad’s sister, and showed her photographs.
 Then she asked whether Walter and I might go back to Monteverde to place my grandfather’s full name and his photo on the crypt.

 The next summer, to fulfill this simple request, Walter and I returned to Monteverde.
 On another Saturday afternoon in the Mezzogiorno, we sat in a lush garden restaurant and spoke with her on the cell phone speaker.
-What was such a distance place for her was now so much closer, and her father and his memory not remote to his grandchildren.
+What was such a distant place for her was now so much closer, and her father and his memory not remote to his grandchildren.

 Lo storico romano Tito Livio cita un villaggio di Sammite, “Comimum Ocritum” durante il periodo della seconda guerra punica (218-201 A.C.).
 Qui è una parete di calcare antico di fuori di Monteverde che risale a questa epoca.